roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Scheduling/Resource scheduling/Topology-aware CPU scheduling.md

     finished!
     ```

 3. Enable topology-aware CPU scheduling for the pod or Deployment and configure an automatic CPU core binding policy as described in [Enable topology-aware CPU scheduling](#section_xr4_ec7_r5z).
-When you modify the configurations, delete the `#` before cpu-policy.
+When you modify the configurations, delete `#` before cpu-policy.

 4. After the pod or Deployment is started, run the following command to query the pod: